graviton-browser/graviton-browser/website/source/graviton-apps.rst

 *************

 Graviton can run any JVM app with a main method or subclass of ``javafx.application.Application``.
-However, apps can opt-in to new features that Graviton makes available to you.
+However, apps can opt-in to new features that Graviton makes available to you if you agree to run inside its JVM.

+You can reuse the Graviton window to avoid annoying flicker and disappearing/reappearing shell windows.
+This may also make startup faster because you will also be running in the Graviton JVM.
+This imposes some requirements on you, but they are not onerous.
+Here are some things to be aware of:

+1. The primary requirement is that you test your app thoroughly, and in particular, you test your app after starting it from the same shell twice.
+At this time Graviton does not provide total isolation between app runs - if you reconfigure the JVM by e.g. registering classes with various APIs, those registered classes may still be there when you restart.
+2. You should avoid making big changes to the primary stage, and accept it how you find it.
+You can change the title.
+3. Don't use System.exit or explicitly shut down JavaFX.
+That will quit the browser.
+You may use ``Window.setOnCloseRequest`` to register a callback for when the user closes the window or presses Alt-F4/Cmd-Q.
+4. You should use ``setOnCloseRequest`` to tidy up any threads that you started which may still be running.
+Otherwise in the current version of Graviton they may hang around and continue executing after your app appears to have quit.

+.. note:: Future versions of Graviton will use varying levels of sandboxing to help your app clean up.

-There are two ways to opt in to features: by adding an attribute to your app's MANIFEST.MF file, or by implementing the Graviton API.
+There are two ways to opt in to Graviton features: by adding an attribute to your app's MANIFEST.MF file, or by implementing the Graviton API.

 Using the API